mlibrary/design-system-old/README.md

 Icons are used to provide additional meaning or in places where text label doesn’t fit.
 They communicate messages at a glance and draw attention to important information.

-The recommended way to use Duet Icons is through our npm package.
+The recommended way to use Icons is through our npm package.
 To install, simply run:

 ```
 npm install @umich-lib/icons